 Dr Daniel Makes

-Dr Makes is currently a Senior Consultant Radiologist and Chief of Superficial Organ Imaging, Department of Radiology, Faculty of Medicine, University of Indonesia, Jakarta, and Chairman of Continuing Professional Development of the same department.
-He wrote two books, “Atlas of Breast Ultrasound & Mammography” and “Nasopharyngeal Carcinoma: Radiodiagnostic and Radiotheraphy Aspect” (both in Indonesian language).
-Currently he is the Founding President of ABDA and the President of the Indonesian Society of Ultrasound in Medicine (ISUM) .
+Dr Makes is currently a Senior Consultant Radiologist work in Jakarta City, Indonesia.
+He wrote four books, “Atlas of Breast Ultrasound & Mammography”, “Nasopharyngeal Carcinoma: Radiodiagnostic and Radiotheraphy Aspect”, Ultrasonography of the Abdomen: Application in Daily Practise and Neck Ultrasound: Practical Application (all are in Indonesian language).
+Currently he is the Founding President of ABDA and the President of the Indonesian Society of Ultrasound in Medicine (ISUM).
 He has given 157 invited presentations in international, regional and national scientific meetings.
-Currently he is also the Editorial Member of Journal of Medical Ultrasound, the official journal of ASIAN Federation of Societies for Ultrasound in Medicine & Biology (AFSUMB).
+Currently he is also the Director, Indonesia's World Federation of Ultrasound in Medicine & Biology - Center of Education (Indonesia's WFUMB-COE) and also an Editorial Member of Journal of Medical Ultrasound, the official journal of ASIAN Federation of Societies for Ultrasound in Medicine & Biology (AFSUMB).

 Professor Malai Muttarak

 Prof Muttarak is currently Professor of Radiology, Chiang Mai University, Thailand.
 She has numerous editorial appointments including Singapore Medical Journal and Electronic Biomedical Imaging and Interventional Journal, and she reviews for the Journal of Hong Kong College of Radiologists.
 She lectures extensively within the region, and has given talks in Thailand, Hong Kong, Singapore, Indonesia, Malaysia, and Vietnam.
 She is the author of three breast radiology books: